UccioFontana/generative-therapy/README.md

 ### 🔁 Workflow Summary

 1. **User Input (VR Environment)**:
-   A user sends a message through a Unity-based VR interface.
+   A user sends a message through a local running interface.

 2. **Backend Communication (FastAPI)**:
    The message is sent as a WebRequest to a local FastAPI server.